Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 7. It is able to generate the English and Spanish version of the engine messages, so you can create the English and Spanish versions of your game if you whish.

-8. Kempston and Sinclair 1 joystick support.
+8. Kempston and Sinclair-1 joystick support.

-Ok, I think I do not forget anything, so let go one by one.
+Ok, I think I do not forget anything, so let's go one by one.

 --------------------------------------------------------------------------